ACE Building Services News | Manitowoc, Wisconsin

 Have you ever seen a building that looks like half of it was built in the 1970s and the other half was built yesterday?
 This tends to create visual dissonance and makes your new expansion or renovation look like an afterthought rather than a complete, thought-out project.

-It’s very common to be in a situation where you'll have existing materials that are no longer made and finding the perfect match will be close to impossible.
+Unfortunately, it’s common to start an expansion project only to realize that the materials you initially used are no longer made and finding a perfect match would be close to impossible.

-For example, say a building is 20 years old and the exterior of the wall system is brick.
+For example, say you’re renovating a 20-year-old building whose exterior wall system is brick.
 You want to add on but that brick isn't made anymore…now what?
-When you have situations like this, it’s smart to bring in new wall materials or wall systems to incorporate into the design.
-This way you can make it look as if it wasn’t an afterthought but rather intentional.
-It's all about using materials to make it look intended and not forced!
+When dealing with a situation like this, it’s smart to bring in new wall materials and thoughtfully incorporate them into the renovation design so that the change in material looks intentional.

 Functional Wall Systems

-Another consideration when deciding what type of wall system is best for your building project is the function.
+Another consideration when deciding what type of wall system is best for your building project is its function.
+Ask yourself:

 • Will your walls need to provide specific functions for your business?

-• Do your interior walls need to meet certain cleanliness standards or stand up to a desired level of strength?
+• Do your interior walls need to meet certain cleanliness or strength standards?

-• Do your walls play a role in keeping your assets inside your building at exact temperatures?
+• Do your walls play a role in keeping the assets inside your building at exact temperatures?

-If you are building a warehouse or a storage unit, you might make wall system selections that are the most cost-effective solution to have a higher return on investment.
-Warehousing and storage are competitive businesses, therefore, it’s smart to build these facilities as cost-effectively as you can to generate a swift return on investment.
+On the other hand, if you’re building a warehouse or storage unit, it might make more sense for you to choose a more cost-effective wall system Warehousing and storage are competitive businesses, therefore, it’s smart to build these facilities as cost-effectively as you can to maximize your return on investment

 In these cases, a metal wall system panel will almost always be the best option.
-It's inexpensive, readily available, easy to adapt for future expansions, durable, and a very low maintenance material.
+It's inexpensive, readily available, easy to adapt for future expansions, durable, and easy to maintain.

 Design-Focussed Wall Systems